i-Sight/dora/Readme.md

 Once in the terminal, navigate to wherever you unzipped the release of Dora.

 Then issued the command `./Install.pl`

+Move the installed folder $homeDir/bin to */Desktop/bin where * is the path to your Desktop

+Edit the file $homeDir/dora to set $scriptDir = */Desktop/bin where * is the path to your Desktop

 ### Mac